sudhaScode/NodeJS-with-ME/README.md

+## Differences b/w Node JS and Browser JS environment:

+1. `Environment:`<br>

+- Browser: JavaScript runs within the browser environment, interacting with the `Document Object Model (DOM)` and web APIs like `fetch` for network requests.
+- Node.js: JavaScript runs outside the browser, in a `server-side environment`.
+It has access to `file system` interactions, `network requests` (through modules like http), and other server-specific functionalities.<br>
+2. `Event Loop:`<br>

+- Browser: The browser's event loop focuses on `handling user interactions` (clicks, scrolls, etc.), `rendering updates` (DOM manipulation based on JavaScript code), and `asynchronous tasks `(network requests, timers).
+- Node.js: The Node.js event loop prioritizes `handling asynchronous tasks` and `network requests.` User interactions are not the primary focus, but Node.js can handle them through modules like http for creating servers.<br>
+3. `Global Object:`<br>

+- Browser: The global object in the browser is `window`.
+It provides access to DOM manipulation methods, event handling, and other browser-specific functionalities.
+- Node.js: The global object in Node.js is the `global object`.
+It provides access to server-specific functionalities like `process` (for process management) and modules for file `system access`, `networking`, etc.<br>
+4. `Modules:`<br>

+- Browser: Traditionally, browsers didn't have built-in module systems.
+Modern browsers support module systems like `ES modules`, but fetching and loading modules might involve additional steps.
+- Node.js: Node.js has a robust `CommonJS module system` for loading and organizing code into reusable modules.
+This simplifies code organization and dependency management on the server-side.
+Execution Flow Example:<br>

+**Browser:**<br>

+1. User opens a web page.<br>
+2. Browser fetches and parses the HTML, CSS, and JavaScript code.<br>
+3. JavaScript code goes through parsing, scoping, and memory allocation.<br>
+4. The event loop starts, waiting for user interactions or asynchronous tasks.<br>
+5. User clicks a button.<br>
+6. The event loop processes the click event, triggering the associated JavaScript code.<br>
+7. The code executes, potentially manipulating the DOM or making asynchronous requests.<br>
+8. The browser updates the DOM based on the code's instructions.<br>
+9. The event loop continues processing other tasks in the queue.<br>
+**Node.js:**<br>

+1. Node.js script is executed (e.g., node app.js).<br>
+2. Code is parsed, scoped, and memory is allocated.<br>
+3. The event loop starts, waiting for asynchronous tasks.<br>
+4. The script might make a network request using modules like http.<br>
+5. The request is queued in the event loop.<br>
+6. Node.js continues processing other tasks in the event queue (if any).<br>
+7. When the network request finishes, the event loop processes the response.<br>
+8. The script can use the response data for further processing.<br>
+9. The event loop continues processing other tasks.<br>

 # Asychronous is NodeJS , NodeJS is Asychronous.
 Best ways to handle the long running task like (I/O, network requests, and timers) without halting main thread , if main thread blocked the application gets un responsive untill main thread gets active or executes. that's why **Asychronous is NodeJS , NodeJS is Asychronous**.